A Review of Deep Reinforcement Learning for Smart Building Energy Management: Introduction

 Although SBEM has many advantages, the following challenges have to be addressed.
-Firstly, it is often intractable to develop a building thermal dynamics model that is accurate and efficient enough for building control\cite{Wei2017}.
-Secondly, there are many sources of uncertainties related to SBEM\cite{YuIoT2019}, e.g., renewable generation output, electricity price, indoor temperature, outdoor temperature, $\text{CO}_2$ concentration, number of occupants, and power demand of appliances.
-Thirdly, there are many temporally and spatially coupled operational constraints related to energy subsystems\cite{YuTSG2020}\cite{ZhangChi2019}, e.g., heating, ventilation, and air conditioning (HVAC) systems, energy storage systems (ESSs), electric vehicles (EVs), which means that the current system decision will affect the future decisions and the decisions among different subsystems should be coordinated.
+Firstly, due to the existence of many complex and random factors, it is often intractable to develop an explicit building thermal dynamics model that is accurate and efficient enough for building energy optimization\cite{Wei2017}.
+Secondly, there are many uncertain system parameters\cite{YuIoT2019}, e.g., renewable generation output, electricity price, indoor temperature, outdoor temperature, $\text{CO}_2$ concentration, and the number of occupants.
+Thirdly, there are many temporally and spatially coupled operational constraints related to energy subsystems\cite{YuTSG2021}\cite{ZhangChi2019}, e.g., heating, ventilation, and air conditioning (HVAC) systems, and energy storage systems (ESSs), which means that the current system decision will affect the future decisions and the decisions among different subsystems should be coordinated.
 Fourthly, it is difficult to solve large-scale building energy optimization problems in real-time when traditional optimization methods are adopted\cite{Mocanu2019}.
+To be specific, any time when an optimization is needed, these methods have to compute completely or partially all the possible solutions and choose the best one.
+When the solution space is very large, the computation process is time-consuming\cite{YuTSG2021}.
 Finally, it is hard to develop a generalized building energy management method that can be applied in all building environments\cite{Gao2020}.
-In existing SBEM methods, most of them have strong applicable premises, which may not be satisfied by some building environments\cite{Zhangzhidong2020}.
-For example, stochastic programming and model predictive control need the prior or forecasting information of uncertain parameters\cite{Ma2015}\cite{Gaun2010TSG}, and Lyapunov optimization techniques require some strict usage conditions\cite{Ahmad2020}\cite{Yu2018JIOT}.
+In existing SBEM methods, most of them have strong applicable premises\cite{Zhangzhidong2020}, e.g., stochastic programming and model predictive control (MPC) need the prior or forecasting information of uncertain parameters\cite{Ma2015}\cite{Gaun2010TSG}, and Lyapunov optimization techniques require some strict usage conditions\cite{Ahmad2020}\cite{Yu2018JIOT}.